UAnagha/Ovarian-Cyst-Detection-Using-Deep-Learning-Techniques./README.md

 ## Features
 - Custom CNN architecture achieving 86% training accuracy and 85% testing accuracy.
 - Comparative analysis with models like SequentialNet, DenseNet169, ResNet50, and MobileNet.
+- Visualization of training and testing accuracies using Matplotlib and Seaborn.
 - Detailed performance metrics including F1 score, accuracy, sensitivity, specificity, and recall.

 ## Technologies Used